jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 an entity dedicated to hosting open-movie projects.
 The Blender Institute’s next project was an even bigger success.
 The film, Big Buck
-Bunny , went viral, and its animated characters were picked up by marketers.
+Bunny, went viral, and its animated characters were picked up by marketers.
 Francesco said that, over time, the Blender
 Institute projects have gotten bigger and more